joedefen/crostini-kde-setup/README.md

 KDE apps work best on Chromebook Linux (a.k.a., Crostini) if certain KDE environment variables are set.
 Doing so is a bit tricky and undocumented, and this script automates the basic KDE environment setup.
-Once the core KDE apps are installed from the Terminal, use the Chromebook launger to run:
+Once the core KDE apps are installed from the Terminal, use the Chromebook launcher to run:
 * **Discover** add/launch/remove more Linux applications from a GUI.
 * **MaintGUI** which provides a one-button click for the very typical maintenance needs (described below).